-Direct Connection Local or Direct Connection Network Upgrades are greenfield projects, which have no impact or potential impact on the transmission system until the final tie-in is complete.
+Direct Connection Local Upgrades are greenfield upgrades on the distribution system which have no impact or potential impact on the transmission system until the final tie-in is complete.
+Direct Connection Network Upgrades are greenfield upgrades to the transmission system that are not part of an Affected System, only serve the customer Interconnection Facility, and have no impact or potential impact to the Transmission System until the final tie-in is complete.
 Direct Connection upgrades includes new facilities that are required to interconnect the Interconnection Customer facilities to the existing transmission system which will carry network flows once completed and energized.
 These upgrades can be constructed without requiring outages of existing, operating transmission facilities.
-An interconnection switchyard (as shown in Exhibit 3 below) would be considered a Direct Connection Upgrade.
+An interconnection switchyard (as shown in Exhibit 5 below) would be considered a Direct Connection Upgrade.
 Once energized, this switchyard will carry network flows.